Wojtman/10xCookbook/.ai/auth-spec.md

   - Implement route guard for protected routes (e.g., `/account`, future persistent-only areas).
   - Use Supabase server client to read session and redirect to `/auth/login?next=...` if unauthenticated.

+### 3.6 Temporary Recipe Migration (US-017)

+- Goal: After a user becomes authenticated (post-register or post-login), persist any temporary recipes created during the anonymous session.

+- Source of truth for temporary recipes
+  - Client-only storage (localStorage) under a dedicated key namespace (e.g., `cookbook:temp:*`) to survive in-app auth flows and email confirmation redirects.
+  - Each entry includes a creation timestamp and version to support cleanup/TTL.

+- When migration runs
+  - Registration without email confirmation: Immediately after `registration_complete` and a valid session exists, run migration on the current page before redirecting away (preferred via embedded `RegisterForm` in `RegistrationPrompt.tsx`).
+  - Registration with email confirmation: On the first authenticated page load after confirmation (SSR detects session), automatically run migration.
+  - Login by an existing user who had temporary recipes: On the first authenticated load, automatically run migration.

+- Migration behavior
+  - Read all temporary recipes; batch persist them with `user_id` using existing create endpoints (server-side auth enforced).
+  - Emit analytics: `recipe_save` for each created recipe (with `is_ai_assisted` flag when applicable), and a summary event `temporary_recipe_migration_complete` with counts.
+  - On success, clear migrated entries from localStorage and show a non-blocking confirmation banner.
+  - On partial failure, keep remaining entries; show a retry affordance.
+Failures do not block normal operation.

+- Rationale and PRD compatibility
+  - US-017 requires migration as part of MVP, so migration is mandatory (not optional) and automatic on first authenticated load.

 ## 4) Authentication System (Supabase + Astro)